grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/02 Automated performance testing.md

 Besides triggering tests based on commit events, we also often see users and customers use [cron](https://k6.io/blog/performance-monitoring-with-cron-and-k6) or CI tool equivalent mechanisms for running tests on off-hours or at a particular cadence.

-If you're using k6 Cloud you can use the built in [scheduling feature](/cloud/creating-and-running-a-test/scheduling-tests) to trigger tests at a frequency of your chosing.
+If you're using k6 Cloud you can use the built in [scheduling feature](/cloud/creating-and-running-a-test/scheduling-tests) to trigger tests at a frequency of your choosing.

 **Load test suite**